yokoffing/ChatGPT-Prompts/README.md

 Note: *A lot of "es `***` correcto?"
 And "como hablar `***` en ingles?"
 And "Can you provide me with 10 different sentences using `***`" or "Can we have a conversation where you use these words in spanish? `***` "*

-## Meal Planner
-> * Create a healthy 7 day meal plan.
-My budget is `$100` per week.
-Each day should be a maximum of `1500` calories and maxmimum `60` carbs.
-You MUST follow the calorie and carb limitations.
-List the calories and carbs next to each dish.

-Tailor the plan to your liking by removing dishes you don't like and being more specific.

-> * I do not like `avocado, yogurt, mushrooms, cherry tomatoes, cucumber.`

-Shopping list
-> * Make a list of all the ingredients I will need for this meal plan.
-Keep the cost under $100.

-Organize it
-> * Organize this list by shopping aisle.

-When you're ready to cook something, just ask the chatbot for the recipe.

 ## Music Inspiration
 > *Give it the key and emotional feel you want to write in, and it will give you complex chord progressions and fitting melodies.*